Gun shows promote the unregulated sale of deadly weapons, often creating the perfect venue to circumvent gun safety laws.

 Background Check Requirements at Gun Shows

 The most comprehensive approach to ensuring that sales are only made to eligible purchasers is through a requirement for universal background checks prior to all firearm transfers wherever the transfer takes place.
 Sixteen states and the District of Columbia require a background check before any firearm is purchased from any seller, either by requiring the seller to conduct a background check at the point of sale, or by requiring the seller to verify that the purchaser has a permit issued after a background check.
-Six other states do the same, but only for handguns.
+Five other states do the same, but only for handguns.
 For further details, see our summary on Universal Background Checks .

 Illinois is among the sixteen states mentioned above that generally require a background check before a gun sale; more specifically, in Illinois, any firearm seller must verify the validity of the purchaser’s Firearm Owner’s Identification Card.
 Transfers at gun shows are exempted from this requirement, however, and Illinois has a separate law for background checks at gun shows.
 Under this law, unlicensed sellers at gun shows are subject to the same requirement as licensed dealers to contact the State Police directly to conduct a background check on any prospective transferee.18